karanja-simon/blog/serverless-emailing.md

 ###### Dec 15, 2020 10:13PM
 ###### [#react]() [#email]() [#serverless]()

-Can you really send an email from Javascript (React) without a backend server?
+Can you really send an email from client-side *only* with Javascript/React without a backend server?
 Well, you could.. sort of.
 In my quest of building a [server-less]() blog, I went looking for a mailing solution that didn't require a server setup.
 What I found was [emailjs](https://www.emailjs.com/).
 ##### But how does it work?
 From the official emailjs docs, this is what they say: